 And he made good on his word, seeking to disrupt civil rights groups and anti-war groups at every turn.

-re-election of the president, or as many people call it, Creep, which was ostensibly a fundraising arm of the Nixon 1972 re-election campaign, but really was mostly about money laundering and creating slush funds in order to pay the Watergate burglars.
+Also, he ran the Committee for the Re-election of the President, or as many people call it, Creep, which was ostensibly a fundraising arm of the Nixon 1972 re-election campaign, but really was mostly about money laundering and creating slush funds in order to pay the Watergate burglars.

-Anyway, my point here is that given the circumstances and lack of any substantiating evidence, I see literally no reason to put any stock into what Larry Grathwaal says.
+Anyway, my point here is that given the circumstances and lack of any substantiating evidence, I see literally no reason to put any stock into what Larry Grathwall says.

 Alex is just having him on, even though huge news broke, because Larry's story helps build Alex's budding narrative that the Sandy Hook shooting was fake.